erkyrath/tinyapp/README.md

 - `req.env`: The WSGI environment that generated the request.
 - `req.request_method`: `"GET"`, `"POST"`, or `"HEAD"`.
 - `req.path_info`: The URI relative to your app.
 (That is, the app's URI prefix has been removed.)
+- `req.match`: The regexp match object from matching the request URI.
+See "Matches", below.
 - `req.query`: A dict which represents the query string of the request (the `?key=value` part of the URL).
 - `req.input`: A dict which represents the POST data of the request, if any.